mshanGithub/msbotframework/specs/BotrameworkPipelinesOverview.md

 **Functional test pipelines** deploy a test bot to Azure, then run tests against the bot.
 A [nightly signed build](https://fuselabs.visualstudio.com/SDK_v4/_build?definitionId=739&_a=summary) triggers functional test builds [on a Windows platform](https://fuselabs.visualstudio.com/SDK_v4/_release?_a=releases&view=all&definitionId=88) and [on a Linux platform](https://fuselabs.visualstudio.com/SDK_v4/_release?_a=releases&view=all&definitionId=87).
 A non-signed [test setup build](https://fuselabs.visualstudio.com/SDK_v4/_build/index?definitionId=740&_a=completed) runs whenever code changes are merged to master, and also nightly.
 It too triggers functional tests [on a Windows platform](https://fuselabs.visualstudio.com/SDK_v4/_release?_a=releases&view=all&definitionId=91) and [on a Linux platform](https://fuselabs.visualstudio.com/SDK_v4/_release?_a=releases&view=all&definitionId=92).

 A **[Nightly signed build](https://fuselabs.visualstudio.com/SDK_v4/_build?definitionId=739&_a=summary)** produces preview versions which are automatically published to MyGet.
 It can optionally create release versions if queued by hand, which are also automatically pushed to MyGet.
+Releases may be pushed to Nuget.org by manually queuing [this release pipeline]().

 ## Java